quantum9Innovation/axiom/content/posts/pythagorean.md

 Notice also that if we were to simply use the rational parametrization as is, we would end up with a lot of non-primitive triples for $ |t| > 1 $ and a lot of fractional ones for $ |t| < 1 $ (which aren't really triples at all since $ A, B, C \notin \Z $).

 The key insight is to let $ t = p/q $ for some integers $ p $ and $ q $.
-Expressing $ t $ in "rational" form guarantees that our parametrization will yield integers if $ p $ and $ q $ are also integers.
+Expressing $ t $ in "rational" form allows us to express the result in a similar rational form, from which we can generate a non-fractional Pythagorean triple.
 Substituting $ t = p/q $ into the rational parametrization of the unit circle gives:

 $$ \left(\frac{q^{2}-p^{2}}{q^{2}+p^{2}},\frac{2pq}{q^{2}+p^{2}}\right) $$